 I bet most of you don’t have the capital city of Romania on your travel list.
 And that is a shame.
 I haven’t seen the entire world, but from what I’ve seen, Bucharest has the most enjoyable nightlife.
 Are you on a budget, travel addict, looking for a good party?
 Bucharest is the place to be in.

 The buildings still tell that story of the communist era, and sometimes the culture revolves around it.
 Let’s not forget it used to be called “Little Paris of the East”.
 Because of that, I believe the new generation is more open and friendly than in any other city.
+Bucharest even has a delta inside the city!

 Bucharest has history, architecture, great nightlife and more important, amazing people with amazing stories.

-And it has the Vatican city, which is a must no matter your religious view.
+And it has the Vatican city, which is a must, no matter your religious view.
 It’s like 2 great places for the price of 1.
 Possibly the greatest city in the world, but I haven’t seen them all.

 When in Rome, you will want to take a picture of everything.
+Also here is what to do in Rome in 72 hours.

-The city of the famous architect Gaudi is a combination of history rich city and a seaside city.
+The city of the famous architect Gaudi is a combination of a history rich city and a seaside city.
 You have it all in Barcelona.
 Are you an art enthusiast and cannot decide between a city holiday or the seaside?
 In Barcelona, you have it both.

 Nightlife, restaurants, shopping, long beaches with sand, biking, street food, art and many narrow streets to stroll?
 Yes, please.

-Although is a great city and kinda full of tourists, please take care of your handbag and wallet.
+Although is a great city and full of tourists, please take care of your handbag and wallet.
 You never know.
 I lost my bag there for a couple of minutes but was lucky enough to get it back.

 If you love biking, you will definitely love the city with the most bike routes in the world.
 Everything is so organised and even if you are a tourist, you will enjoy discovering this tidy city by bike.